 I'm beginning to think he may not.

-The um so this is an interesting Epic Times had a really fascinating piece today.
+So this is an interesting Epic Times had a really fascinating piece today.

-You know, a report indicating that a key piece of evidence cited in the Mueller report uh to back the claim that Trump uh may have obstructed was doctored to exclude all the exculpatory details.
+You know, a report indicating that a key piece of evidence cited in the Mueller report to back the claim that Trump may have obstructed was doctored to exclude all the exculpatory details.

-Now, this had all been out there, and it broke late Friday, and I'm looking at this and I'm like, do you people just like recycle news when you're bored and nothing is working in your favor?
+And I'm looking at this and I'm like, do you people just like recycle news when you're bored and nothing is working in your favor?

-You just recycle old news.
+You just recycle old news?

 Anyway, the full transcript, excuse me, was released on May 31st in the court filing in the Flynn case.